Orca18/Novarand/tools/teal/templates/docs/limit-order-a.teal.md

 ==
 ```

-Check that the transaction is worth spending a transaction fee on, by ensuring we are spending enough microAlgos out of this contract.
+Check that the transaction is worth spending a transaction fee on, by ensuring we are spending enough microNovas out of this contract.

 ```
 txn Amount